codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 ### Using cf_export command
 Inside every freestyle step there's a command called `cf_export` that allows you to export variables across steps (by writing to the shared variables file).

-You can either:
+You can either
-- explicitly state a VAR=VAL pair
+- explicitly state a VAR=VAL pair or
 - state the name of an existing *exported* environment variable (like EXISTING_VAR).

 {% highlight yaml %}